A lot of people ask whether they need a budgeting app. That is usually the wrong question.

 The cleanest way to understand Rocket Money is by the job you hire it to do.

-This is the hook many users care about first.
+This is still the core feature.
 Rocket Money scans connected accounts and surfaces subscriptions and repeating bills so you can see what is still active.
-If your card keeps getting hit by small monthly charges, the app earns attention.
+If your card keeps getting hit by small monthly charges, this is the part that earns the app its place.

-Rocket Money moves beyond plain tracking here.
-Premium adds cancellation help, which matters if your usual system is “I’ll deal with it later” until six months pass.
+Premium moves beyond awareness into action.
+Rocket Money offers cancellation assistance for eligible subscriptions, which is why it tends to resonate with people whose normal system is procrastination.
 If recurring charges are your main pain point, guides on cancelling recurring payments can also help you think through what to cut before you automate the cleanup.

 What it does well and what it does not